MINOR IN SUSTAINABILITY STUDIES

 - Describe the ethical and philosophical underpinnings of a commitment to sustainability.

 - Evaluate environmental processes and their nexus with human activity to examine sustainable (or unsustainable) practices.

 - Examine and describe the human dimension of global environmental change.

 - Describe the links between the global economic environment, resource availability and distribution, and their effects on sustainable practices.

 - Define the linkages between non-sustainable practices, resource shortages, and regional conflict.

 Applications for a Sustainability Minor Attribute are due on the first Friday of the fall semester.

-You will also be asked to designate your course for the appropriate stem: i.e., Science and Technology, Policy and Management, or Humanities.
-Please note that you may select only one.
+Please also designate your course for the appropriate stem: i.e., Science and Technology, Policy and Management, or Humanities.
+You may select only one.

 Contact Program Director Frank Galgano with any questions.